TABLE OF CONTENTS :

 Just ten years ago the term KOL was little known, but now netizens everywhere are fully familiar with it, and China is certainly no exception.

-So how do you start your KOL marketing/Influencer marketing campaign in China?
+So how do you start your KOL marketing/Influencer marketing campaign in China in 2020?

 In many activities, getting started is often the hardest part, and KOL marketing/Influencer marketing is no exception, especially if your project will run in a foreign country with a whole new digital ecosystem.
 But fear not, just like any other project, Chinese Influencer marketing has its own steps.